-Four list UI components, one persistent confusion.
-Dropdown, combobox, multiselect, and listbox are not interchangeable.
-A dropdown hides options until triggered.
-A combobox adds a text input for filtering, single selection only.
+Four list components dominate UI design: dropdown, combobox, multiselect, and listbox.
+They are not interchangeable.
+A dropdown hides its list until triggered.
+A combobox combines a text input with a dropdown for single-option filtering.
 A multiselect does the same but returns multiple selections, displayed as chips.
-A listbox keeps all options visible by default, with scrolling for overflow.
-The dual listbox, the most overlooked of the group, lets users move items between two panels and is the only pattern that lets users review their full selection against the source list before committing.
-It is also, per the article, faster and more accessible than drag-and-drop.
+A listbox exposes all options by default, with scrolling.
+The dual listbox, also called a transfer list, lets users move items between two visible lists and is the only pattern that lets users review their full selection against the source list before committing.

 [READ ORIGINAL →]